Stockton Firefighter as a Career

 Explore a challenging career opportunity in one of the most progressive fire departments in California.
 The following opportunities can be accomplished as a firefighter with the Stockton Fire Department.

 As a firefighter, become part of an ever-growing, advanced Emergency Medical System provided to our community.

 Become a Haz-Mat Technician or Specialist providing Hazardous Materials mitigation and awareness for our community.

 Become Swift Water Rescue or Dive Rescue Certified and provide water safety on the waterways surrounding our community.

 Become trained in the disciplines of confined space, trench, and high/low angle rescue.
 The Heavy Rescue Team provides a great level of preparedness should a major disaster strike.

 As a Firefighter, become trained in fire-safety inspections, fire code compliance, and public education for personal fire safety.
 Enter the Fire Prevention Division as a Deputy Fire Marshal.

 Fire Training Division

-As a Firefighter, advance your education and promotional goals through technical schools, State Fire Academy, and "hands on" on-the-job training.
-Advance to the position of Deputy Training Director.
+Advance your education and promotional goals through technical schools, State Fire Academy, and "hands on"job training.
+Opportunities to advance to a Deputy Training Director.